volumio/volumio-plugins/plugins/audio_interface/volsimpleequalmbeq/readme.md

  Equalizer appears on several lines
  It still a beta version, need feedback !

-09th december

-- localization

-19th november
+03rd December

-- revert (temporary) to alsaequal (10bands) against mbeq (15bands)
+- new attempt to use mbeq

 18th november